BEFORE COMING TO THE WORKSHOP

 In order for everyone to get maximum benefit out of the Workshop, it is vital that you come prepared.
 We have used our best judgment in assigning you works that are challenging but within your abilities; your responsibility now is to the other players in your two groups.
 Study not only your parts, but the quartets as a whole, from the score.
 Learn your parts carefully, taking them to a teacher or coach if necessary.
 You should be able to play your parts through, along with a recording, before you come to the Workshop, even if not every note is perfectly in place.
 It's all about the ensemble, and your six other partners will be depending on you.
 Many of our musicians try to have sessions on their assigned pieces with other players before arriving (or even with each other if logistically possible).

 To "come prepared" also means that you are flexible.
 Your fingerings and bowings, whether they came from a teacher, your own practice, or the printed part, may need alteration for the good of the group and its interpretation.
-You should of course listen to recordings of your repertoire, but you should not insist on something in rehearsal simply because you heard some famous group do it; all musical decisions must be made by the four of you, in consultation with your coach.
+You should of course listen to recordings of your repertoire, but you should not insist on something in rehearsal simply because you heard some famous group do it; all musical decisions must be jointly made by the four of you, in consultation with your coach.

 You will be doing five hours of supervised playing during each of the three full days of the Workshop, which is a professional-level schedule.
 And every evening your colleagues will want to do free-lance playing as well.
-Thus, you really want to build up your stamina before arriving; gradually increase your playing time, starting a month ahead, so that you won't run out of gas, and you (and those depending on you) can get the full benefit of the program.
+Thus, you should build up your stamina before arriving; gradually increase your playing time, starting a month ahead, so that you won't run out of gas, and you (and those depending on you) can get the full benefit of the program.

 PREPARING YOUR PARTS